pattaya property investmentpattaya condo 2026invest pattayapattaya vs phuket

 • Daily Airbnb: Possible but more restricted and lower premium vs Phuket (tourists pay less per night in Pattaya)

-• Weekly rates: Retirees and long-stay visitors book 1–4 week stays — this is Pattaya’s sweet spot
+• Weekly rates: Retirees and long-stay visitors book 1-4 week stays, this is Pattaya’s sweet spot

 • Monthly leases: Expats and retirees on fixed incomes seek 3-12 month leases at 15,000-30,000 THB/month for 1BR units

-Best Areas in Pattaya for Investment
+What Should You Know About Best Areas in Pattaya for Investment?

 Clean and quiet.
 Jomtien is a world away from Walking Street.
 The beach area is family-friendly, with a relaxed atmosphere that appeals to European and Russian retirees.